Odda Municipality: General information

-The municipality of Odda was established on 1 July 1913 when the southern district of Ullensvang was separated out to form its own municipality.
-Initially, Odda had 3,077 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipality of Røldal (population: 676) was merged into Odda, bringing the total population of the new municipality to 10,163 residents.
+On 1 January 1964, the neighboring Røldal Municipality (population: 676) was merged into Odda Municipality, bringing the total population of the new, larger Odda Municipality to 10,163 residents.

-On 1 January 2020, the three neighboring municipalities of Jondal, Odda, and Ullensvang were merged.
-The new municipality is called Ullensvang and its administrative centre is the town of Odda.
+On 1 January 2020, Jondal Municipality, Odda Municipality, and Ullensvang Municipality were merged.
+The new municipality is called Ullensvang Municipality and its administrative centre is the town of Odda.
+Historically, the old Odda Municipality was part of the old Hordaland county.
+On 1 January 2020, the newly-enlarged Ullensvang Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Odda farm (Oddi) since the first Odda Church was built there.
 The name is identical with the word oddi which means "headland".

 Coat of arms

 The coat of arms was granted on 8 October 1982 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Azure, an arrowhead argent" (På blå grunn ein opprett sølv pilodd).
 This means the arms have a blue field (background) and the charge is an arrowhead (pilodd) that is pointing upwards.
 The arrowhead has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are somewhat canting arms since the name of the municipality means headland or point.
 However, the arrowhead was also chosen because it symbolises power and movement.
 This is seen as reflecting the strength of will of the community and also the production of hydroelectric power and the important industries based on it.
 The colors are interpreted as representing the white of the Folgefonna glacier and the snowcapped mountains surrounding Odda and the blue of the fjord cutting deep into the landscape to reach the municipality.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag has the same design as the coat of arms.